robinvenables/villadetara.com/content/reviews/omega-divers.md

 Whichever site you are going to dive, the plan is much the same:

 - Meet at the Dive Center to meet your guides, fill out the medical forms and sort out out your kit.
 - Kit loaded onto the truck and take the minibus to the dive boat.
-This is generally in Almyrida (see the picture above) but if the weather is not so good may involve a trip to Souda for a larger boat.
+This is generally in Almyrida but if the weather is not so good may involve a trip to Souda for a larger boat.
 - Boat ride to the dive site followed by briefing and then in the water for the first dive.
 - A packed-lunch and water are provided by Omega, and then you can enjoy the views for the rest of the surface interval.
 - Another briefing and back into the water for dive number two.